rrnyquist/ebenezer/_Scripture/ESV/50_Philippians.md

 Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things. ^0408

-What you have learned and received and heard and seen in me — practice these things, and the God of peace will be with you. ^0409
+What you have learned and received and heard and seen in me--practice these things, and the God of peace will be with you. ^0409

 I rejoiced in the Lord greatly that now at length you have revived your concern for me.
 You were indeed concerned for me, but you had no opportunity. ^0410